RafaBjj/training/front-end-begining/unit-1/lesson-4.md

 ### Changing html of the document.

-Show how to add new elements in dom, and how to remove them.
+Show how to add new elements in DOM, and how to remove them.

 ### Console